lemonmade/quilt/documentation/projects/packages/builds.md

 - [ESNext build](#esnext-build), which is a minimally-transformed build that Quilt will use in consuming apps and services to get the smallest possible bundle size
 - [TypeScript declarations build](#typescript-declarations-build), which includes TypeScript definition files based on your source files

 Quilt provides smart defaults for handling package dependencies during build, but you can also [customize the bundling behavior](#dependency-bundling) for your package to create even more optimized outputs.
-Quilt can also help you generate [binaries for your package](#binaries).
+Quilt can also help you generate [executable files for your package](#executable-files).

 ## ESModules build